 Tip # 3 – Make your ads realistic, especially for graduates.

+When an ad has a bullet point that says these magical words, ‘accepting graduates,’ I click straight away.
+But wait, it now states I need years of experience.
+But I need the experience to get experience.
+What is this nonsense?
 I sometimes hope when they say ‘experience,’ they could mean internships or volunteer work, maybe an excellent reference.
 It never is.

 Just say it how it is.
 Keep it simple and always include whether the applicant needs ‘all’ of these skills or such years in the industry.